siberoloji/siberoloji.github.io/content/en/blog/engineering/Networks/2024-10-30-understanding-bandwidth-and-throughput-key-concepts-in-networking.md

 ---

 In the realm of networking, two terms often come up that are crucial for understanding how data is transmitted over networks: **bandwidth** and **throughput**.
 While they are related, they represent different aspects of network performance.
-This blog post will delve into the definitions, differences, and implications of bandwidth and throughput, as well as their significance in real-world applications.
+This article will delve into the definitions, differences, and implications of bandwidth and throughput, as well as their significance in real-world applications.